rocky-linux/wiki.rockylinux.org/docs/team/testing/dev_guides/openqa_rocky.md

   - USBBOOT when set to 1, the image will be loaded through an emulated USB stick.

 #### Medium Types (products)
-A medium type (product) in openQA is a simple description without any definite meaning.
+A medium type (product) in OpenQA is a simple description without any definite meaning.
 It basically consists of a name and a set of variables that define or characterize this product in os-autoinst.

 Some example variables are: